 SERVICING ALL OF COCOA, COCOA BEACH, INDIALANTIC, MELBOURNE, MERRITT ISLAND, PALM BAY, ROCKLEDGE, SEBASTIAN, SUNTREE, TITUSVILLE & VIERA.

 Divorce and family issues involve the bonds and responsibilities of the family and can be complex and very emotional, especially for children.
-At Telfer, Faherty, & Anderson, P.L., we handle all areas of family law, including contested and uncontested divorces, modifications, paternity, child support, and dependency cases.
+Our law firm handles all areas of family law, including contested and uncontested divorces, modifications, paternity, child support, and dependency cases.
 We also handle injunctions and restraining orders, as they are often times a large part of family law cases.
 The protection of your rights, and the rights of your children, are our top priority and you will receive the personalized attention you deserve.

 Schedule an appointment with our family law attorney CALL US AT 321.269.6833